SnailDragon/Pi-Exploration/README.md

 ### Blink
 &emsp;Basic blink program, toggles on and off an LED.

+### Matrix LED
+&emsp;Work in progress - will hopefully control a 8x32 LED matrix without using a library

 ### MultiColorLED
 &emsp;Takes terminal input to determine which pins on a multicolor LED are powered (y for on, anything else for off).